pedrong/Maven-Mule-REST-Plugin/README.md

-#Maven Mule REST Plugin#
+#Maven Mule Plugin#

-This is a project to utilize the RESTful interface that is provided for the Management console on Mule ESB's Enterprise Edition.

-This plugin assumes that you have configured the [maven-mule-plugin](https://github.com/mulesoft/maven-mule-plugin) to generated the mule application archive
+This project was forked from https://github.com/NicholasAStuart/Maven-Mule-REST-Plugin.
+Among many changes, the main one is that I have added support for Mule Domain deployment through Mule Agent (https://docs.mulesoft.com/mule-agent/v/1.4.0/).

 This is a personal project and is not affiliated with MuleSoft or the maven mule plugin in any way.